-We have shown that, by using discharge as a single-objective, as done for the WG, the performance could be substantially ameliorated ($f{\text{KGE}} > 0.9$).
-Using mass balance in the SOO (again for WG), we have shown that the best solutions of the MOO

-- 655 were comparable to those resulting from the SOO with respect to the achieved f{NRMSE} values.
+We have shown that, by using discharge as a single objective, as done for the WG, the performance could be substantially ameliorated ( $f{\text{KGE}} > 0.9$ ).
+Using mass balance in the SOO (again for WG), we have shown that the best solutions of the MOO were comparable to those resulting from the SOO with respect to the achieved $f{\text{NRMSE}}$ values.
 The statistical results of the mass balance estimates significantly dropped using discharge for SOO and could not compete with the MOO mass balance results.
-In contrast, the discharge performance as a result from the mass balance SOO was better than the discharge representation of the MOO.
+In contrast, the resulting discharge performance from the mass balance SOO was better than the discharge representation of the MOO.
 Unlike mass balance, discharge was not part of the MOO objectives and partly constrains the interpretability.
-The benchmarking of the discharge optimized SWAT-GL model against SWAT standard illustrated the importance of adequate - 660 structural representations in high mountain environments.
-In addition, the results indicate the limited applicability of SWAT standard in glaciated catchments even when solely conditioned on discharge.
-However, the difficulty in achieving model consistency in highly glaciated and mountainous basins became particularly visible in the LC basin.
-The studied glaciers generally have a high contribution to streamflow, as for example found in O'Neel et al. (2014) (for GG and WG).
-Since we consistently overestimate ablation for the LCG, it is initially contradictory that we

-- 665 obtain streamflow underestimations of up to about 50% (ablation mainly referred to glacier melt).
+The benchmarking of the discharge-optimized SWAT-GL model against the SWAT standard illustrated the importance of adequate structural representations in high mountain environments.
+In addition, the results indicate the limited applicability of the SWAT standard in glaciated catchments even when solely conditioned on discharge.

+However, the difficulty in achieving model consistency in highly glaciated and mountainous basins became particularly visible in the LCG basin.
+The studied glaciers generally have a high contribution to streamflow, as, for example, found in O'Neel et al. (2014) (for GG and WG).
+Because we consistently overestimate ablation for the LCG, it is initially contradictory that we obtain streamflow underestimations of up to about 50% (ablation mainly refers to glacier melt).
 Potential reasons can be manifold.
 A wrong representation of snow amounts and distribution, despite a good snow cover fit, or an underestimation of liquid precipitation (or a combination of the two) might be potential reasons.
-Moreover, similarly to what is described in O'Neel et al. (2014), the model could also underestimate summer ablation and winter accumulation which govern the mass balance, which would again be related to precipitation.
-However, it seems that precipitation input might be too low since the - 670 LCG meteorological data stems from a remote valley station and the model relies on optimized lapse rates.
-Precipitation estimates in mountainous catchments can generally be considered as a complex field coming with large uncertainties that are then reflected in our hydrological models (Evin et al., 2024).
-Therefore future modeling work could also try to not only use net mass balance but (if available) make further use of seasonal mass balance (winter accumulation & summer ablation) derivations in the calibration strategy (Schaefli and Huss, 2011).
-The winter mass balances could also be used to additionally validate the precipitation inputs from the stations and to adjust the precipitation laps rates. - In general, it became evident that SWAT-GL has great capabilities to be applied in glaciated catchments, also for longer, nonstationary time scales.
+Moreover, similar to what is described in O'Neel et al. (2014), the model could also underestimate summer ablation and winter accumulation, both of which govern the mass balance, which would again be related to precipitation.
+However, it seems that precipitation input might be too low because the LCG meteorological data stem from a remote valley station and the model relies on optimized lapse rates.
+Precipitation estimates in mountainous catchments can generally be considered as a complex field with large uncertainties that are then reflected in our hydrological models (Evin et al., 2024).
+Therefore, future modeling work could also try to not only use net mass balance but (if available) also make further use of seasonal mass balance (winter accumulation and summer ablation) derivations in the calibration strategy (Schaefli and Huss, 2011).
+The winter mass balances could also be used to additionally validate the precipitation inputs from the stations and to adjust the precipitation lapse rates.

+In general, it became evident that SWAT-GL is very capable of being applied in glaciated catchments, as well as for longer, non-stationary timescales.
 It is assumed that the simple degree-day approach integrated in the mass balance module alone could cause significant improvements in glaciated catchments.
 The simplicity of the approach also leads to high transferability with manageable effort.

-680 4.3 Glacier Initialization
+4.3 Glacier initialization